 Transfer the wires to the terminals of the replacement assembly, ensuring the correct wire is transferred to the correct replacement assembly terminal (wires have push-on lugs).
 Install the replacement assembly and note that it rotates around one screw to permit an adjustment of the cam-to-switch lever spacing and switch operating point.
-To set the switch, place a .030" (.75 mm) shim between the cam and switch lever (see photo The switch lever should be on the low or minimum radius portion of the cam when setting the switches.
+To set the switch, place a .030" (.75 mm) shim between the cam and switch lever (see photo The switch lever should be on the low to right). or minimum radius portion of the cam when setting the switches.
 Position the switch assembly so that the switch is just actuated.
 DO NOT overstress the switch lever.
-Tighten both screws to 10 lb-ft (14 N•m) torque and remove the shim.
-When properly adjusted, the switch's cam actuated lever will remain in contact with the cam throughout the actuator travel.
+Tighten both screws to 10 lb-ft (14 N•m) torgue and remove the shim.